-Comment [AB42]: Authority has been transferred from the Chancellor to the Dean of Students.

-purpose of the review is to determine only if the student poses an ongoing threat.
+The interim suspension will be decided by the Dean of Students or their designee.
+The interim suspension will be confirmed via email in writing to the student and remain in effect until such time as the alleged violations of the Purdue University Fort Wayne Code are resolved.
+The student will be notified of the interim suspension by the Dean of Students or designee.
+Within three (3) business days of the notification of the interim suspension, the student may request a review of the interim suspension.
+The request for review must be submitted in writing and include all relevant documentation the student wishes to be considered as part of the review.
+The purpose of the review is to determine only if the student poses an ongoing threat.
 After a thorough and comprehensive review of the available information, the Vice Chancellor for Student Affairs or designee will then determine if the interim suspension remains in effect, is modified, or is rescinded.
 The Vice Chancellor for Student Affairs or designee may make their decision in consultation with other personnel.
 The decision on the review will be provided to the student in writing and is final.